guschiavon/rebelay/_posts/2019-03-15-taiwan-canyoning-expedition.md

 layout: post
 content_type: article
 category: feature
-title: Taiwan Canyoning Expedition - Rebelay Canyoning
+title: Taiwan Canyoning Expedition - Re:belay Canyoning
 display_title: The antics of the Taiwan Canyoning Expedition
 description: The story behind opening one of the longest canyons in Taiwan, the epic Malishan River
 date: 2020-01-31 10:20:00